jythontools/clamp/README.md

 * Map [Python descriptors][] to Java's convention of getters/setters.
 Note that `__delete__` is not a mappable idea!

-* Add external jar support with a new `jar` keyword in `setup.py` such that any such referred jar can be placed in `site-packages` and referred to by `jar.pth`.
-Current workaround: directly place in site-packages and manually modify `jar.pth`.

-* Add support for resolving such external jars with Maven.
+* Add support for resolving external jars with Maven.

-* Standalone jar support in Jython does not currently support `.pth` files and consequently `site-packages`.
+* Standalone jar support in Jython itself does not currently support `.pth` files and consequently `site-packages`.
 Clamp works around this by packaging everything in `Lib/`, but this is not desirable due to possible collisions.
+This means the possibility of subtle changes in class loader resolution, compared to what Jython offers with `sys.path`.

-Also, it would be nice if jars in `site-packages` could simply be included directly without unpacking.
+  Moreover, it would be nice if jars in `site-packages` could simply be included directly without unpacking.

 * The `singlejar` command should generate Jython cache info on all included files and bundle in the generated uber jar.
 It's not clear